Auld Lang Syne

 During this past decade, I have obtained my master’s, moved to a new city (A-T-L Shorty!), brought a house (serious adulting), turned 30 (got my grown man on), became a pack leader to two vicious beasts and changed careers.
 I married a beautiful and engagingly intelligent woman.
 I’ve marched and organized in the streets for economic and social justice (#BlackLivesMatter and #OccupyWallStreet).
 I learned how to be a raft guide, and helped my fellow veterans heal through nature.
 I joined a union and even became a leader within it (#SolidarityForever).
 Finally, I achieved the goal of being a published author.
 I’ve been blessed by all accounts.
 I’m lucky to be in this position.
 Unfortunately, many people won’t see this new decade.
 But with a bit of luck, I’ll have a few more decades ahead of me.

 Personally, I’ve had many downs during this decade too.
-I struggled with PTSD and self-medication.
+I struggled with PTSD and self-medication, drugs, and alcohol.
 I hit rock bottom in two thousand and thirteen after my 30th birthday.
-I lost a job and almost lost my sanity.
-It’s still an everyday struggle, to say the least.
+I had lost a job but almost lost my sanity.
+It is still an everyday struggle, to say the least, I keep on moving.
 I’ve been heartbroken and probably broken a heart or two along the way.
 I’ve been pushed out of my comfort zone and escaped death this decade.
 I was fortunate to be able to walk away from a devastating automobile accident in two thousand and twelve.
 Lastly, My mental health struggles landed me in an emergency room because, during a break from reality, my fist met a plate glass window.
 The window, of course, won that fight.

 It’s been quite the ten-year journey, but as I reflect, I am still humbled to be here to share my story.
 Not to brag, but to show those who’ve struggled with being written off by society that you can overcome.
 I was a ward of the state.
 I was adopted.
 I was in a warzone both in the Middle-East and in my hometown of Chicago.
 I’ve dealt with crippling anxiety and self-doubt.
 But on the other side of that coin, I’ve found a strong network of friends, family, co-workers, and a loving partner who supports me through thick and thin.
 In my thirties, despite my failures, I’ve learned to accept my self fully and no longer stress over the things I can’t change.
 (I’m not getting any taller, sorry Mrs. Haynes).
 I’ve learned to be a better man in my relationships with women and work daily to combat the internalized sexism taught to every man since childhood.
 I will always be a recovering misogynist, and I’m okay with that too.